quarkusio/quarkus/TROUBLESHOOTING.md

 `-b 4000000` is used to increase the frame buffer size as the default is often too small.

-To end profiling and gather the results you can launch the same command with the `stop` subcommand, this will tells you if the buffer frame was too small.
+To end profiling and gather the results you can launch the same command with the `stop` subcommand, this will tell you if the buffer frame was too small.
 The output is a text file that is not really usable, so let's use our preferred performance representation: the  flame graph.

 ```shell script